Skip to ContentSkip to Navigation

 Economics and Business Economics - Business Economics

-Does it pay for firms to invest in corporate social responsibility?
+How can corporations use financial derivatives to manage their currency risks?
 Do stocks of environmentally friendly firms provide a better risk-return tradeoff?
-In the Business Economics profile, you learn to understand decision-making within organizations from an economic point of view.
+How can a business assess its social and environmental impact using sustainability accounting?
+In the Business Economics profile, you engage with such questions to understand financial decision-making within organizations from an economic point of view.

-We work closely with companies from various industries and regularly offer talks and guest lectures by our alumni, business leaders, and economists.
-By engaging with the labour market, you see how research and theory are applied into the real world and you get insights that will help you prepare for your future career.
+We work closely with companies from various industries and regularly offer career and employability events or guest lectures by our alumni, business leaders, and economists.
+By engaging with the labour market, you see how research and theory are applied to the real world and you get insights that will help you prepare for your future career.

 Do you want to learn more about the other two profiles in Economics or Economic Development and Globalization ?